zackrdavis/zackrdavis.github.io/fonting-with-gans/text.md

 1/30/2024

-During my virtual residency at the [Recurse Center](https://www.recurse.com/), one of my goals was to get comfortable with pyTorch and Jupyter notebooks.
+During my virtual residency at the [Recurse Center](https://www.recurse.com/), one of my goals was to get comfortable with PyTorch and Jupyter notebooks.
 Another was to build some highly responsive UI around machine learning.
 I haven't seen a lot of projects running inference on the frontend, so I decided to try client-side image generators with [ONNX Runtime](https://onnxruntime.ai/docs/get-started/with-javascript.html).

 My first was a Generative Adversarial Net with the EMNIST handwriting dataset.
-And putting the prize up front, it worked!
+And, putting the prize up front, here it is, running in the browser fast enough animate latent-space-interpolation in real time:

 <iframe src="https://codesandbox.io/embed/7rd69j?view=Editor+%2B+Preview&module=%2Fsrc%2Findex.js&hidenavigation=1"
      style="width:100%; height: 500px; border:0; border-radius: 4px; overflow:hidden;"